View Madeleine Solomon's Obituary on gastongazette.com and share memories

 Predeceased by her parents Sam and Mene Joseph, her sisters Josephine Alex and Helen George, her brother Joseph Nyme and her foster sisters Charlotte Esber and Marcia Smiley.

-The family will receive family and friends on Monday, February 24, 2020 from 9:30 a.m. until 10:30 a.m. with the funeral service beginning at 11:00 a.m, followed by additional visitation and luncheon from noon until approximately 3:00 p.m.
+The family will receive friends on Monday, February 24, 2020 from 9:30 a.m. until 10:30 a.m. with the funeral service beginning at 11:00 a.m, followed by additional visitation and luncheon from noon until approximately 3:00 p.m.
 All services will be held at St. Nektarios Greek Orthodox Church, 5108 Kuykendall Road, Charlotte, NC 28270.
-Burial will be at Forest Lawn East Cemetery in Weddington.
+Burial will be private Forest Lawn East Cemetery in Weddington.

 In lieu of flowers, please forward donations to Saint Nektarios Greek Orthodox Church in support of the St. Ermioni Ministry Fund, 5108 Kuykendall Road, Charlotte NC 28270 or Hospice and Palliative Care – Charlotte Region, P.O.
 Box 470408, Charlotte, NC 28247.